Aloo Gosht: Pakistani Style Meat and Potato Curry

 Likewise, the masala in this Aloo Gosht is the sauce base you make by mixing the spices and tomatoes.

-As for the spices, you will need ground cumin, coriander, turmeric, red chili powder or paprika powder, ground/ coarse black pepper, cloves, fresh ginger garlic paste, onion, and garam masala.ย
+As for the spices, you will need ground cumin, coriander, turmeric, red chili powder or paprika powder, ground/coarse black pepper, cloves, fresh ginger-garlic paste, onion, and garam masala.

 On top of that, you will need a little oil to fry the spices and tomatoes.
 You can use fresh tomatoes or tinned chopped tomatoes.
 I use the latter.

-How To Make Aloo Gosht
+How to Make Aloo Gosht

 Firstly, get your meat ready.
 Wash, rinse, and drain.
 Set aside.

 Continue cooking until the spices release a delicious aroma, then add the tomatoes.
 Leave it to cook simultaneously, trying to mash the tomatoes repeatedly.
-If it looks dry, add ยผ cup of water and let it cook with the lid on at medium-low heat.
+If it looks dry, add ¼ cup of water and let it cook with the lid on at medium-low heat.

 Put the lid on and leave it to cook until the meat looks opaque and firm.
-Then add another 1 ยฝ cups of water, stir again, and cook it with the lid on at low heat.
+Then add another 1 ½ cups of water, stir again, and cook it with the lid on at low heat.

 Keep checking and stirring the meat curry now and then.

 You can add the potato pieces when the meat is thoroughly cooked and almost tender.
-Continue cooking with the lid on at low heat until the potatoes are fully cooked.ย
+Continue cooking with the lid on at low heat until the potatoes are fully cooked.

-If you use lambโs meat, it should take approximately 1 hour to cook this curry.
+If you use lamb’s meat, it should take approximately 1 hour to cook this curry.

-The secret of mouthwatering Aloo Gosht
+The Secret of Mouthwatering Aloo Gosht

 So be patient when you make the base sauce.
-Ensure all the tomatoes are mashed and cooked nicely so the base sauce is smooth and shiny.ย
+Ensure all the tomatoes are mashed and cooked nicely so the base sauce is smooth and shiny.

 Add the water little by little and add more than suggested if needed.
-Because some meat releases more juice than others.ย
+Because some meat releases more juice than others.

-What to serve the Aloo Gosht with
+What to Serve the Aloo Gosht With

 As mentioned above, this lamb with potato curry is a classic dish in Pakistani cuisine and is often served at many gatherings and occasions.